-- Poor posture, weak handshake—it should be firm—and failure to make eye contact.
+- Poor posture, weak handshake, and failure to make eye contact.

-- Over aggressive, "know it all" attitude.
-Confidence is desirable, not arrogance.
+- Over-aggressive, "know it all" attitude - Confidence is desirable; arrogance isn't.

 - Being overly nervous, tense, and/or anxious.

-- Communicating too personally – discussing personal matters not related to job.
+- Communicating too personally - Do not discuss personal matters not related to job.

-- Exhibiting indifferent attitude about the job and not asking questions about the job.
+- Exhibiting an indifferent attitude about the job and not asking questions.

 - Failure to give specific examples - Behavioral Interviewing explains this concept.

-- Bringing up salary, benefits - stay away from "what's in it for me?" questions.
+- Bringing up salary and benefits - Stay away from "what's in it for me?" questions.

 - Inability to use the language/terminology of the field/profession.